mas-bandwidth/netcode/STANDARD.md

 While _connected_ if the client receives a _connection disconnect_ packet from the server, it transitions to _disconnected_.

-If the client wishes to disconnect cleanly, it sends a number of redundant _connection disconnect packets_ to the server before transitioning to _disconnected_.
-This informs the server that the client has disconnected even under packet loss, which speeds up the disconnection process.
+If the client wishes to disconnect, it sends a number of redundant _connection disconnect packets_ to the server before transitioning to _disconnected_.
+This informs the server that the client has disconnected and speeds up the disconnection process.

 ## Server-Side Connection Process